AdityaNambiar/MajorProject-subpart/sv/DEPLOY_PROCEDURE.md

 2. This will be passed to jenkins.create_job(jobName, xmlString ... );
     - Jenkins will pick up the specified Jenkinsfile and then start a job.
 ## Deployment procedure.
-- After integration is successfully over, system will pick up the Dockerfile of given name and then follow the below steps:
+- After integration is successfully over, system will pick up the Dockerfile of given name and then follow the below steps:  (follow from step 4) (for direct deployment - from 1 to 5)
     1. Build the image (project's image):
          'docker build -t localhost:7009/projName:0.1 --no-cache -f Dockerfile .'
-    3. Push the new docker image (project's image):
+    2. Push the new docker image (project's image):
          'docker push localhost:7009/projName:0.1'
-    4. Remove the local image:
+    3. Remove the local image:
          'docker rmi -f projName:0.1 localhost:5000/projName:0.1'
-    5. Pull the proj's image:
+    4. Pull the proj's image:
         'docker pull localhost:7009/projName:0.1'
-    6. Run the image:
+    5. Run the image:
          'docker container run --rm -P -d -v projName_vol localhost:7009/projName'